Paris is the city for lovers… Au contraire mon ami, we had a blast with the circus… read more about our trip…

 Another huge hit with the circus was the Musee du Louvre.

-Dinner that evening was an interesting conversation of why artists didn’t cover up their subjects, why do French people answer in English when Mom (who used to be comfortably fluent in French !) speaks to them in French, and what does champagne taste like.
+Dinner that evening was an interesting conversation of why artists didn’t cover up their subjects?
+Why do French people answer in English when Mom (who used to be comfortably fluent in French) speaks to them in French?
+And what does champagne taste like?
 I didn’t have great answers for the first two questions, but I had the best answer for the last question.
-“Taste it sweetie”… that’s right, I confess, call me a bad mom, but I let my 6 and 9 year olds taste champagne for the first time.
-I mean really… what better place to taste champagne for the first time in Paris, with the one girl who will love them for ever, and will never ever leave them!
-“Yum, Mom, I can see why you drink that stuff, it tastes good” – Sebastian – age 9.
-Sigh… I knew that my boys had great taste…
+“Taste it sweetie!”
+That’s right… I confess… call me a bad mom, but I let my 6 and 9 year olds taste champagne for the first time.
+What better place to taste champagne for the first time with the one woman who will love them for ever, and will never ever leave them?
+“Yum, Mom, I can see why you drink that stuff… it tastes great” – Sebastian – age 9.
+I was secretly thrilled that my boys had great taste.

-So to conclude, Paris is magical for all ages… we just appreciate different things on different trips… the classic sights of the Sacre Coeur, Eiffel Tower, Louvre, Seine, Notre Dame, Champs Elysees and Pantheon, are all fun, doable and exciting when traveling with my circus, as long as you stop for ample Nutella Crepes and Vin Rouge along the way!
+So to conclude, Paris is magical for all ages.
+The classic sights of the Sacre Coeur, Eiffel Tower, Louvre, Seine, Notre Dame, Champs Elysees and Pantheon, are all fun, doable, and exciting when traveling with the circus… as long as you stop for ample Nutella Crepes and Vin Rouge along the way!

 Au Revoir, a bientôt mon ami – and I hope you take your precious circus to experience champagne in ‘the city of love’ some time soon!

 I’m a travel and health writer, digital and brand consultant, breast cancer survivor, and supermom to two active boys!
 I keep it real and share stories of raising feral wolves teenage boys, family life after a cancer diagnosis, and family travels around the world!
 Each story is shared with my dry, and sometimes naughty sense of humor.